 Frost on Indoor Walls – A Dramatic Insulation Failure

 Not long ago, Erik Henson an energy auditor with HD Engineering and Design in the Kansas City area, posted the photo below on LinkedIn.
 As you can see, frost has formed on the walls and ceiling inside the house.
-It's not uncommon to see frost on windows in cold climates.
+It’s not uncommon to see frost on windows in cold climates.
 But walls?
-That's a rarity.
-What's going on here?
+That’s not as common.
+What’s going on here?

 When I shared the photo and asked how many people had seen something like this before, almost no one had.
 Here are the numbers that help describe what was happening:

 At those indoor conditions, the dew point was 46° F. As you can tell from the photos here, the frosty parts of the walls and ceiling were below 32° F, well below the dew point for the indoor air.
 The photo below gives a wider view, and you can see another frosty part to the left as well as water dripping down the walls.Two things are going on here:

 - The building enclosure wasn’t doing its job.

 A building enclosure failure

 First, let’s look at the building enclosure problem.
 The owners took the frost photo, and Erik went to the house a week later to check things out.